-The United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) in collaboration with the Philippine Institute for Development Studies (PIDS) held its fifth national consultation on social protection in Manila on 8 July.
-With strong media coverage, 84 key stakeholders from Government, academia, civil society and international organizations reviewed the study conducted by Dr. Celia Reyes of the conditional cash transfer programme, the Pantawid Pamilyang Pilipino Program or “4Ps”.
+The United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) held its second national consultation on social protection in Thailand on 13 June.
+Over 20 participants from Government, civil society, academia and relevant international organizations reviewed and provided feedback on the research conducted by Dr. Narumol Nirathron on expanding social protection to the informal sector in Thailand.

 An estimated 15% of the population, or 650 million persons with disabilities, live in the Asian and Pacific region.
 The majority of these persons live in poverty and suffer discrimination, exclusion, inequality and prejudice.